Your Guide to React.useCallback()

 “Every callback function should be memoized to prevent useless re-rendering of child components that use the callback function” is the reasoning of his teammates.

 This reasoning is far from the truth.
-Moreover, such usage of useCallback()
+Such usage of useCallback() without profiling makes the component slower and increases code complexity.

 1. Understanding functions equality check